rogerjdeangelis/utl-set-the-clinical-programming-environment-and-extract-titles-foot-column-headings-from-mocks/README.md

     Set the clinical programming environment and extract titles foot column headings from mocks

     This is under development

+    Will be ading the SDTM, RAW, ADaM datasets,

     /****************************************************************************************************************************/
     /*                                                                                                                          */